1 Introducing Kubernetes

 - Microservice-based applications are more difficult to manage than monolithic applications.
 The more microservices you have, the more you need to automate their management with a system like Kubernetes.

-- Kubernetes helps both development and operations teams to do what they do best.
+- Kubernetes helps both development and operations teams do what they do best.
 It frees them from mundane tasks and introduces a standard way of deploying applications both on-premises and in any cloud.

 - Using Kubernetes allows developers to deploy applications without the help of system administrators.
 It reduces operational costs through better utilization of existing hardware, automatically adjusts your system to load fluctuations, and heals itself and the applications running on it.